-Athletes generally do the following:
+An athlete generally does the following:

-- Attend scheduled practices and training sessions to develop their skills
+Attends scheduled practices and training sessions to develop their skills

-- Stay in the best physical condition by training and following special diets
+Stays in the best physical condition by training and following special diets

-- Take instructions from coaches and other sports staff regarding strategy and tactics
+Takes instructions from coaches and other sports staff regarding strategy and tactics

-- Assess how they did after each event, identifying their strengths and weaknesses
+Assesses how they did after each event, identifying their strengths and weaknesses

-When playing a game, athletes and sports competitors must understand the game strategies while obeying the rules and regulations of the sport.
+When playing a game, an athlete must understand the game strategies while obeying the rules and regulations of the sport.
 The events in which athletes compete include team sports, such as baseball, softball, hockey, and soccer, and individual sports, such as golf, tennis, swimming, and skiing.
 The level of play varies greatly, where sometimes the best from around the world compete in events broadcast on international television.

 Being an athlete involves more than competing in athletic events.
 Athletes spend many hours each day practicing skills and improving teamwork under the guidance of a coach or a sports instructor.
 They view videotapes to critique their own performances and techniques and to learn their opponents' tendencies and weaknesses so as to gain a competitive advantage.

-Because competition at all levels is extremely intense and job security is always in question, many athletes train throughout the year to maintain excellent form and technique and peak physical condition.
+Because competition at all levels is extremely intense and job security is always in question, many athletes train throughout the year to maintain excellent form, technique and peak physical condition.
+Few people who dream of becoming a paid professional athlete beat the odds and make a full-time living at it.
 Very little downtime from the sport exists at the professional level.